EricLu1218/Design_For_Manufacturability/README.md

 # Design For Manufacturability
-This is "2023 NTHU CS512200 Design For Manufacturability" course project.
+This is "NTHU CS5122 Design For Manufacturability" course project.

 <h3>⭐⭐⭐ IF THIS REPO HELPS YOU, PLEASE GIVE ME A STAR! ⭐⭐⭐</h3>